An Assessment of the Healthcare Capacity Building Needs of Maryland’s Primary Care and Infectious Disease Workforce

 View a one-page summary of the Alive Maryland Needs Assessment findings.

 In 2021, the Maryland Department of Health engaged HealthHIV to begin Alive!
-Maryland, the first-ever comprehensive capacity building initiative for the state of Maryland’s primary care and HIV, viral hepatitis, STI, and harm reduction workforce.
+Maryland, a comprehensive capacity building initiative for the state of Maryland’s primary care and HIV, viral hepatitis, STI, and harm reduction workforce.
 Alive! stands for Assess, Learn, Integrate, Visualize, Engage—representing each phase of the program—and serves as a motivational call to action to build capacity to improve health in Maryland.

 Alive!
 Maryland administered a mixed-methods needs assessment to gain insight into training and technical assistance needs of Maryland’s primary care and infectious disease workforce.
 Alive!
 Maryland outlined the following pillars, which were used to address the needs assessment through a syndemic, comprehensive, and coordinated approach: